r-crosswords/aotw/exolve-README.md

 answers to these questions apart from showing/hiding annos/explanations/ninas.

-If there are placeholder entries (for orphan clues—i.e., for clues without known cells), they do NOT get cleared with 'clear this/all'.
+If there are placeholder entries (for orphan clues—i.e., for clues without known cells), they do NOT get cleared with 'clear this/all' (they can simply by erased manually though).
 For clearing all such placeholder entries forcibly, click on the 'Clear all' button when there are no entries in the grid (eg, by clicking it a _second_ time).
 This option is only there in puzzles that have such placeholder entries, and in such puzzles, a tooltip is shown over the 'Clear all' button to let the user know.

 If the setter has set up a submit URL (with an exolve-submit section—the URL can be set up using a Google Form, for instance), then there is a *Submit*